-As educators, we care about making sure our students retain something we are teaching them.
+As educators, we care about ensuring our students retain what we are teaching them.
 We hope that what we’ve shared with them makes an impact, at least sometimes.
 As parents, we have the same goals.

 The last few years have been difficult.
 There have been so many obstacles for teachers to overcome.

 Teaching remotely, not teaching remotely.
 Teaching a hybrid model.
-Having to prep multiple lesson plans for each class to address the medium a student is receiving the material.
-Knowing what could possibly be translated to a virtual lesson, and what can’t.
+Having to prep multiple lesson plans for each class addresses the medium a student receives the material.
+Knowing what could possibly be translated into a virtual lesson, and what can’t.

 It’s been tricky for students and teachers.

 Students today have grown up with technology, but learning self-regulation with technology is challenging for anyone at any age.

 With our increased technology use, and dependence, especially as that was our many social interactions are virtual, we need more media literacy skills.
 This is a process and takes time, but it’s so important as we interact on different technology mediums in different ways.

 Here are some things we know about children and their technology use.

 - Children are using technology at younger ages.

 - Television is the most popular device from ages 0-2.